Belkhiria/KustoX/CONTRIBUTING.md

 Thank you for your interest in contributing to KustoX!
 This document provides guidelines and information for contributors.

+## 📄 Important Licensing Information

+**KustoX uses dual licensing:**
+- **Open Source**: AGPL-3.0 for community contributions
+- **Commercial**: Separate license available for purchase

+### 🔒 Contribution Requirements
+1. **Fork Only**: You must **fork** this repository, not clone it directly
+2. **Open Source Requirement**: All derivative works must remain open source under AGPL-3.0 unless you purchase a commercial license
+3. **License Grant**: By contributing, you grant the project maintainer rights to relicense your contributions under both licenses
+4. **CLA**: Contributors may be required to sign a Contributor License Agreement

 ## 🤝 How to Contribute

 ### Reporting Issues